Migration caveats and limitations - Amazon WAF, Amazon Firewall Manager, and Amazon Shield Advanced

 The rule groups that Firewall Manager managed for Amazon WAF Classic were Firewall Manager rule groups.
 With the new version of Amazon WAF, the rule groups are Amazon WAF rule groups.
 Functionally, they are the same.

-• Amazon WAF Security Automations – Don't try to migrate any Amazon WAF Security Automations.
+• Amazon WAF Security Automations caveat – Don't try to migrate any Amazon WAF Security Automations.
 The migration doesn't convert Lambda functions, which might be in use by the automations.
-When a new Amazon WAF Security Automations solution is available that's compatible with the latest Amazon WAF, redeploy that solution.
+Consider deploying the automations for the latest version instead.
+For information, see Amazon WAF Security Automations.